system76/docs/content/launch-keyboard.md

 </video>

 The keys are defined in the firmware of your keyboard and you can remap the keys using the <u>Keyboard Configurator</u>.
 After opening the <u>Keyboard Configurator</u>, you can then select the key you would like to configure, and select an item from the available items below the keyboard showing in the application.
 I am attaching a video showing the remapping process.
 Please note the "Layer 1" and "Layer 2" at the top of the configurator.
 Layer 1 is what the keys will do normally, then Layer 2 shows what the keys do when "Fn" is held down.

+## Changing Keycaps and Switches

+We have documentation that goes over changing the keycaps and switches in the Launch in the tech docs which can be found [here](https://tech-docs.system76.com/models/launch_1/repairs.html)